8051Enthusiast/yabo/doc/intro.md

 Normally, an `eof` is thrown when the parser reaches the end of the input (in the case of `rgb_if_not_eof`, if there are less than 3 bytes left).
 The `!eof` pattern fails if the parser reaches the end of the input prematurely, converting it into a failure condition that can be handled.

-If another parse that can fail is called, the `?` operator must be used to mark the call as fallible:
+If a parser that can fail is called, the `?` operator must be used to mark the call as fallible:
 ```
 def *tag = u8 if 0x00..0x7f
 def *structure = {